Tuesday Apr 20th, 2021, 0630-1900

 We only had to walk HWY 60 for half a mile before we were back on dirt roads.
 By this time we were in the outskirts of town and actually crossed paths with a runner.
 I wondered what he thought of us, appearing like mirages out of the desert.
 At least he wasn’t as alarmed as the cows.
 We got on a main road leading directly into the heart of town, initially finding it so deserted that 2 cars were using it to drag race…in the middle of the day!
 My watch read high noon, which was fantastic considering we had already walked close to 18 miles.
 This propelled me into a search and destroy mode to find lunch.
 In my hunger-induced delirium, I read the word plaza as pizza on google maps and made a beeline for the town plaza.
 I stood there confused in the square for a bit before realizing my mistake.

 So basically for the rest of the day and the next, we laid low in a hotel room.
-Tom was very ill, with chills, fever, aches, and a crazy lab experiment going on inside his gut.
-He couldn’t hold anything down for a day and then was having troubles staying hydrated.
+TS was very ill, with chills, fever, aches, and a crazy lab experiment going on inside his gut.
+He couldn’t hold anything in, from either end, for a day and then was having troubles staying hydrated.
 I was feeling fine until Thursday, when I woke up with a knot in my stomach and proceeded to puke all day.
 We’d discussed our recovery strategy that same morning when I was still thinking I was ok.
 I’d decided to hike on through the next section and meet him where the route crossed a highway in 2 days.

 Quite stupidly, I set off on the route after having puked all the water I drank that morning, knowing full well that I had caught the virus and really needed to just rest.
 I was in denial and also just desperate to make forward progress.
 The town was starting to get to me.
 The hotel was a bit run down and some guy was arrested right behind our back window the day before.
 A lot of New Mexico, from what I’ve observed on my hikes through small towns, seems to be dealing with some severe poverty and substance abuse problems.
 It’s pretty sad and just makes me eager to move on, to be out in the wilderness.